Saeed bin Maktoum bin Hasher Al Maktoum: The collapse of the pearl trade

+New markets

 In 1934, Sheikh Rashid concluded an agreement with Imperial Airways for flights to take place through Dubai, with flights commencing in 1937.
 The agreement brought welcome revenue.
 He also signed a preliminary agreement for an oil concession (with British company Petroleum Concessions Ltd) on 22 May 1937, stipulating that local labour would have to be used in an effort to create employment for the people of Dubai.
 Alongside these efforts, Dubai's traders found new markets in Persia, trading sugar, tea, cloth, hides and even cement into the Persian mainland.
 Their increasing prosperity came a time when Dubai's traditional wealthy class, the pearl merchants and boat owners, faced penury.
-This led to growing tensions and rising discontent among some of the more influential families of the town.
+This led to growing tensions and rising discontent among some of the more influential families of the town, particularly those based in Deira, which was becoming increasingly lawless - including a rise in gambling and prostitution.

+In 1930, Sheikh Saeed banished prostitutes from Dubai but the lawlessless of Deira persisted and so on 19 January 1936, Saeed bin Maktoum appointed his cousin Sheikh Saeed bin Butti bin Suhail as Wali over Deira, telling him to take whatever measures were necessary to clean up the area and restore the rule of law.
+Saeed bin Butti acted decisively, imposing a 4pm curfew (enforced with a beating and a night in the city jail) and clamped down on gambling and theft.
+The move was highly unpopular with Saeed's cousins in Deira but they climbed down faced by his censure.